Hiroaki-K4/DSA-Dojo/README.md

 ## Object Oriented Design
 Object-oriented design questions require a candidate to sketch out the classes and methods to imple­ment technical problems or real-life objects.
 These problems give-or at least are believed to give­ an interviewer insight into your coding style.

+### Singleton Class
+The Singleton pattern ensures that a class has only one instance and ensures access to the instance through the application.
+It can be useful in cases where you have a "global" object with exactly one instance.

+### Factory Method
+The Factory Method offers an interface for creating an instance of a class, with its subclasses deciding which class to instantiate.
+You might want to implement this with the creator class being abstract and not providing an implementation for the Factory method.
+Or, you could have the Creator class be a concrete class that provides an implementation for the Factory method.

 <br></br>